frakman1/lifxaway/README.md

 # lifxaway
-Change my LIFX lights based on pingability of my phone
+Change the colour of my LIFX bulbs based on the pingability of my phone